-The Sfas Emes has drawn our attention to the parallel between the aseres hadibros and the asara ma’amaros.
+Earlier in this ma’amar, rhe Sfas Emes drew our attention to the parallel between the aseres hadibros and the asara ma’amaros.
 I suggest that this parallel provides an analogy that will help answer our question.
 Consider the following (hypothetical) case.
 A team of engineers has been given the job of designing a new airplane.
 But they are determined to do the job their way, without regard for the laws of aeronautics.
 What will happen when they try to fly their new aircraft?
 The plane will crash, destroying the aircraft and everything on board!
-Likewise, the very same outcome will result if/when people try to live their lives in a manner that disregards the laws that HaShem has given us to govern our behavior.
+Likewise, the very same outcome will result if /when people try to live their lives in a manner that disregards the laws that HaShem has given us to govern our behavior.
 Human lives will crash, leaving broken hearts, broken minds, and in some cases, broken bodies, as well.

 Where can we find evidence of such outcomes in the world?
 A powerful source of information is available if we want to learn what happens when people choose to reject HaShem’s laws for human behavior.
 That mussar comes from an unexpected source — The NewYorker magazine.
 Let me explain.

 We move on now to a new line of thought.
-The Sfas Emes draws our attention to a feature of the Redemption that we often ignore: a massive intellectual reorientation.
-For that is what happened in Egypt as people came to recognize that HaShem is behind the laws of nature, and that it behooves us, likewise, to obey the laws that He provided for us.
+The Sfas Emes draws our attention to a feature of the Redemption that we often ignore.
+An unspoken dimension of our liberation from Egypt was: a massive intellectual reorientation.
+For that is what happened in Egypt.
+How?
+As people experienced the Ten Plagues, they came to recognize that HaShem is behind the laws of nature, and that it behooves to obey the laws that He has provided for us.